 What’s My Story?

 I’ve lived in the Finger Lakes Region for most of my life.
-I was born and raised in Rochester, New York, and spent my summers on Keuka Lake.
-After graduating from Cornell University, I moved to Boston where I spent the next decade, working and earning my Masters in Social Work at Boston University.
+I was born and raised in Rochester, New York, and cherished my summers on Keuka Lake.
+After graduating from Cornell University, I moved to Boston where I spent the next decade, working and earning a Masters in Social Work at Boston University.
 During that time, I worked with a diverse population of clients and was privileged to be selected for a fellowship at the Judge Baker Children’s Center, affiliated with Boston Children’s Hospital and Harvard University.

 When my husband and I started our family in 1992, we returned to the FLX area to raise our family.
 After relocating to Geneva, New York for a few years, we moved to Trumansburg (a village outside of Ithaca) where we raised our family.
 Neil and I have three adult sons, Ray, Russell, and Calvin and a rescue dog named Murphy.
 A few years ago we found our dream home on Seneca Lake where we spend time swimming, reading, cooking and grilling, visiting wineries, breweries, and cideries, and hanging out on our various boats with family and friends.
 We also love going to movies, plays, and concerts throughout the region.

 My professional and volunteer work experience includes public relations, marketing, volunteer training and management, grant writing, individual and family counseling, group work, community development, voter education, and freelance writing.